Count Arthur Strong's Radio Show!: Malcolm Titter

 In some of his stage shows, and in an episode per radio series, the Count has been joined by his protégé, Malcolm Titter (stage name Malcolm de Tinsel).
 Malcolm is a budding actor and playwright, and goes to the Count for acting lessons.
 The result is that the naive Malcolm's work is shown to be utterly abysmal.

 Other characters

-Other than Count Arthur, there are other regular characters in the series played by Alastair Kerr, Dave Mounfield, Joanna Neary (series one), Sue Perkins (series two and three and the first two specials) and Mel Giedroyc (since series four).
+Other than Count Arthur, there are other regular characters in the series played by Alastair Kerr, Dave Mounfield (Geoffrey the Caretaker, Gerry the Cafe Owner and Jack the Barman), Joanna Neary (series one), Sue Perkins (series two and three and the first two specials) and Mel Giedroyc (since series four).
 These characters include Arthur's butcher Wilf Taylor; cafe owner Gerry; Geoffrey the church hall caretaker; female friend Sally; and Malcolm Titter played by Terry Kilkelly, a student actor for whom Arthur acts as teacher.
 Other guest appearances have been made by Barry Cryer, a showbiz colleague of Arthur's, Kate Van Dike played the dying mother of Arthur in The Musical in series 5 and the stage show of the same name, Martin Marquez in shows 4 and 5 of series 7, and Peter Serafinowicz who appears in series 7, Episode 1: 'The Minx' voicing Terry Wogan.